rclone/rclone/docs/content/sftp.md

 If you don't specify `pass` or `key_file` then rclone will attempt to contact an ssh-agent.

+If you set the `--sftp-ask-password` option, rclone will prompt for a password when needed and no password has been configured.

 ### ssh-agent on macOS ###

 Note that there seem to be various problems with using an ssh-agent on